 Better COMMUNICATION in the 21st Century™

 Since then, Blogging in ENGLISH has evolved and become Better COMMUNICATION in the 21st Century™.
 The biggest difference is the customized comment and reply writing software, and customized evaluation and assessment software – both developed for and used exclusively on Better COMMUNICATION in the 21st Century™.
-Also, WORLITOP™ hosts five additional course platforms taught at five universities in Japan:
+Also, WORLITOP™ hosts three additional course platforms taught at five universities in Japan: